Skip to content

 Referral Fee Percentages by Category

 Most categories: 15% of selling price.
 Amazon Devices: 45% (brand-controlled).
 Gift Cards: 20%.
 Jewellery: 20% on first 250, then 5%.
 Personal Computers: 6%.
 Consumer Electronics: 8%.
 Books: 15% plus 1.80 closing fee.
 Grocery: 8-15%.
 Baby products below 10: 8%.
 There are minimum referral fees (0.30 per unit for most categories), meaning very low-priced items lose an outsized share to fees.
+These category percentages are illustrative and change over time; Seller Central lists the current schedule.
 The calculator takes referral percentage as a direct input so you can match your actual category.

 FBA Fulfillment Fee Brackets

 Amazon charges FBA fulfillment fees based on item size and weight.
 Small standard (under 1 lb): roughly 3-4 per unit.
 Large standard (1-3 lb): 4-5.
 Oversized: 9-35 depending on exact dimensions and weight.
 Apparel has slightly different fee tiers.
-Amazon updates these fees 1-2 times per year — check seller central for current rates before finalising a business model.
-The calculator takes FBA fee as a dollar input so it adapts to whatever bracket your product falls.
+Amazon updates these fees 1-2 times per year, so the current rates in Seller Central may differ from any figure quoted here.
+The calculator takes the FBA fee as a direct per-unit input so it adapts to whatever bracket your product falls.

 Hidden Costs Not in the Calculator

 Amazon takes returns refund handling fee (0.50 per return on most items).
 Long-term storage fee on inventory over 365 days old.
 Removal or disposal fees if it helps to pull slow-moving stock.
 Advertising (Amazon PPC typically runs 10-15% of revenue for a profitable campaign).
 Amazon seller subscription (39.99/month Professional plan).
 Inbound shipping to Amazon warehouses (roughly 0.50-2 per unit depending on freight method).
 Tax on profits.
-Factor these for a realistic picture of net profit reaching your bank account.
+These costs all sit outside the per-unit math, so the amount reaching a bank account is lower than the calculator's net profit.

 Worked Example